Honnō-ji Incident: Nobunaga's corpse

-After defeating Mitsuhide, Hideyoshi also searched for Nobunaga's body, but it still could not be found.
+After defeating Mitsuhide, Hideyoshi searched for Nobunaga's body but was unable to locate it.
 In October 1582, Hideyoshi held Nobunaga's funeral at Daitoku-ji Temple in Kyoto.
-In place of his missing body, Hideyoshi had a life-size wooden statue of Nobunaga cremated and put it in an urn in place of his ashes.
+To represent his missing body, Hideyoshi used a life-size wooden statue of Nobunaga, then cremated and put the ashes in an urn.

-There is no doubt that what Nobunaga feared most when he prepared to die was not dying but what would happen after death: in other words, how his body would be treated.
-Nobunaga must have understood that if his body had fallen into Mitsuhide's hands, his severed head would surely have been gibbeted, and he would have been disgraced as a criminal and that Mitsuhide would use Nobunaga's death to justify his rebellion by making it public.
-In such a situation, Nobunaga had a few possible options.
-He would have the body burned so that it could not be identified as Nobunaga's, or he would have it buried so that Mitsuhide could not find it inside Honnō-ji, or he would have someone he trusted carry it out of Honnō-ji, even at the risk of being stolen by Mitsuhide on the way.
-There are several theories regarding the fact that no bodies were found in the burnt ruins of Honnō-ji.
-One theory is that Nobunaga could not be identified because the bodies were too badly damaged, another that there were too many burned bodies to identify, and a third that the fire was so intense that his body was completely consumed.
+Without any doubt, the thing Nobunaga feared most while preparing to die was not death, but how his body would be treated.
+Nobunaga must have understood that if his body had fallen into Mitsuhide's hands, his severed head would surely have been gibbeted, disgraced as a criminal, and that Mitsuhide would use Nobunaga's death as public justification for his rebellion.
+In case of such a situation, Nobunaga came up with some solutions.
+He could have had his body cremated so that it could not be identified; instead, he could be buried outside Honnō-ji, or he would have someone he trusts carry it away from the temple, even though Mitsuhide could steal it on the way to a new burial site.
+There are several theories regarding why no bodies were found in the burnt ruins of Honnō-ji.
+One theory is that Nobunaga could not be identified due to the bodies being unrecognizable; another theory is that there were simply too many bodies, and a third theory was that the fire was so intense that his body was completely consumed by the flames.
 (Note: The missionary Luis Frois wrote in his "History of Japan" that even the bones were burned to ashes.)

-There are also several stories that Nobunaga's body and head were carried out from Honnō-ji.
-There are a number of tombs in various parts of Japan that are said to be Nobunaga's, but there is no evidence that his body or ashes are buried in any of them.
+There are also several stories claiming that Nobunaga's body and head were carried out of Honnō-ji.
+There are a large number of tombs in various parts of Japan said to be Nobunaga's, but there is no evidence of his remains lying inside.

-Tokugawa escape to Mikawa
+Tokugawa's escape to Mikawa

-Tokugawa Ieyasu heard the news in Hirakata, Osaka, but at the time, he had only a few companions with him.
-The Iga province track was also in danger of the Ochimusha-gari, or "Samurai hunters" gang.
-During the Sengoku period, particularly dangerous groups called "Ochimusha-gari" or "fallen warrior hunter" groups emerged.
-These groups consisted of peasant or Rōnin who were dispossessed by war and formed self-defense forces.
-However, in reality they often resorted to hunting and robbing defeated Samurais or soldiers during conflicts.
-These outlaw groups were particularly rampant on the route which Ieyasu took to return to Mikawa.
+When Tokugawa Ieyasu heard the news in Hirakata, Osaka, he only had a few companions with him.
+Ieyasu and his party chose the shortest route back to Mikawa Province by crossing Iga Province despite the danger posed on that route by groups of peasants engaging in ochimusha-gari, a practice of hunting warriors who were cut off from their main force.
+While it was claimed that such groups were formed for self-defense, in reality, they often robbed and killed defeated samurai or soldiers during conflicts.

-Ieyasu and his party, therefore, chose the shortest route back to the Mikawa province by crossing the Iga Province, which was different in many versions according to primary sources such as the records of Tokugawa Nikki or Mikawa Todai-Hon:
+Accounts of Ieyasu's journey to Mikawa vary across primary sources such as the Tokugawa Nikki and Mikawa Todai-Hon: